MarkAustinGrow/marvin-blogs/MarvinBlogger_Architecture.md

 5. MetadataBuilder creates appropriate metadata for the blog post
 6. PublisherAdapter saves the blog post to the database and optionally publishes it
 7. ActivityLogger records the activity for monitoring purposes
+8. Users can mark blog posts for Twitter sharing via the web interface
+9. The Twitter Agent queries the database for posts marked as 'ready_to_tweet'
+10. After posting to Twitter, the Twitter Agent updates the post status to 'tweeted'

 ## Key Features